sundarlsr/sundarlsr.github.io/README.md

 •	Searching,
 •	Transforming

-These algorithms will be improted as a library fucntion to the projects and the project will utilize the fucntions required for the implementation.
+These algorithms will be improted as a library and dll fucntions to the projects and the project will utilize the fucntions required for the implementation.

 This project contains code for some common important algorithms listed below -